Background pattern

 Ambroxol hydrochloride

-Follow exactly the administration instructions for the medicine contained in this label or those indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of the medicine contained in this package leaflet or as indicated by your doctor or pharmacist.

 • If you need advice or more information, consult your pharmacist.